 - Bell peppers sliced and put into a raw vegan collard wrap with a stuffing of your choice.
 I particularly like this tuna recipe

-Some collagen-rich vegan sources also include nuts and seeds, which you can use in making a variety of raw vegan delights.
-If you want to learn more about how to make clean eating happen for you in 2021, sign up for the Self Care Salon and get a year’s worth of raw meal plans.
+As mentioned above, some collagen-producing whole food sources include nuts and seeds, which you can use in making a variety of raw vegan delights.
+If you want to learn more about how to make clean eating happen for you, sign up for the 30 Day Raw Vegan Challenge https://bit.ly/30DAYRAW

 💞 Join the Facebook Group for support on your wellness journey

-🧘🏿 It’s not just a school.
+🧘🏿 It’s not just a certification.
 It’s a movement.
-Learn more about IIN.
+Learn more about The Plant Protocol

 📖 My book, You Can Afford to Be Healthy

 📧 E-mail me to submit a question and get featured on the Raw Food Health Empowerment Podcast

 Certified Integrative Nutrition Coach and Ambassador of Health and Happiness

 // CO-HOST Dorrell Hylton Salmon